Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 }

 Start using .sinc.json today.
-Create your first structured prompt at sincllm.com and save it as a .sinc.json file in your repository.
-Your prompts deserve the same engineering rigor as your code.
+Build your first structured prompt at sincllm.com and save it as a .sinc.json file in your repo.
+Your prompts deserve the same care as your code.